Dolphin Wild Eco Tours

 - Cancellation less than 72 hours notice = 100% loss of fare

 - The operators reserve the right to substitute the vessel and/or change the day's itinerary or snorkel site without notice.
 Cruises can be cancelled at the operators discretion taking into account and not limited to weather conditions on the day.
-If the operator cancels a full refund or transfer will be offered.
+If the operator cancels a refund (may incur booking charges) or transfer will be offered.

 - Prices are subject to change without notice.

 - Supercat is a Licensed vessel, NO BYO

 - There are no EFTPOS or credit card facilities available on board.

 - Dolphin Wild's marine animal sightings are 95% all year round but please remember our animals are wild so we can not guarantee sightings.

 - Payment is made in full upon booking to confirm places

 - Less than 14 days notice of cancellation = 100% loss of fare.

 - Outside of the 14 days prior to event there is a 30% cancellation fee or a transfer of amount to a Dolphin Wild 1 day cruise to be used within 3 months period.